subnixr/minimal/README.md

 Prints colored `ls` output.

-### Condesed git status
+### Condensed git status

 **Syntax**: `mnml_me_git`

-Prints a colored and concise `git status`, only if inside a git repo.
+Prints a colored and concise `git status`, only when inside a git repo.

 ## Custom components

-Adding functionality is as easy as writing a shell function and add it to one of the arrays:
+Adding functionality is as easy as writing a shell function and adding it to one of the arrays:

 ```
 function awesome_component {